terminal-stream/last-mile/README.md

  These things combined make the build process faster as it caches and reduces the final image size.

- This examples are cross compiling to x86_64 which is the architecture I am using now at amazon, just change the target architecture to the one you are running in the ./docker/last-mile.dockerfile instructions.
+ The examples are cross compiling to x86_64 which is the architecture I am using now at amazon, just change the target architecture to the one you are running in the ./docker/last-mile.dockerfile instructions.

 ---